typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/explicit-function-return-type.md

 ## When Not To Use It

-If you don't wish to prevent calling code from using function return values in unexpected ways, then you will not need this rule.
+If you don't find the added cost of explicitly writing function return types to be worth the visual clarity, or your project is not large enough for it to be a factor in type checking performance, then you will not need this rule.

 ## Further Reading